hkusu/lambda-linenotify-bot/README.md

 # lambda-linenotify-bot

-This is a sample application running on the AWS lambda.
+This is a sample application of LINE Notify, works on AWS Lambda.

 ## Installation